-Tips to help with moderation
+Tips to Help with Moderation

-It is what you do most the time, not all the time, that will make the biggest impact on your health.
+It is what you do most of the time, not all the time, that will make the biggest impact on your health.
 But, it is important to know that sugar is addicting.
 The more you eat it the more you will crave it.
 Creating a healthy balance with sweets does take discipline.